LeonardoAI33/Prompt-Engineer-Framework/README.md

   ### Basic Prompt

   `write a product description for a smartphone`

 As you can see, this prompt contains no additional details, parameters, or criteria.
 That’s what defines a basic prompt, and it’s likely that a large portion of the AI user base is only capable of crafting basic prompts like this one.

   #### Output
   ![Image Alt](https://github.com/LeonardoAI33/Prompt-Engineer-Framework/blob/main/Images/basic-prompt-print1.png?raw=true)

-Brief Analysis: Since the prompt didn’t specify any criteria or parameters, it’s very likely that the AI’s response won’t be exactly what the user wants.
-We can see that the output meets the core objective defined in the basic prompt, but that’s all there is to it.
-Following the example of the prompt, if I need the descriptions of smartphone products to be persuasive, it is essential to include this in the prompt, maximizing the chances that the AI will provide valuable information.
+**Brief Analysis:** Given the prompt didn’t specify any criteria or parameters, the AI’s response will likely be a generic and unoptimized description.
+The output likely meets the core objective defined in the basic prompt, but it's inherently limited in its ability to provide compelling information.
+Following the example of the basic prompt, if the goal is to maximize the chances of the AI providing valuable product information, it’s essential to include this in the prompt.
+This focused approach helps ensure the AI prioritizes delivering a coherent and informative description.
+  ####

   ### Advanced Prompt

 `You are a professional copywriter.
 Write a persuasive product description for a smartphone.
 Include: - Key features - Benefits - Emotional appeal - Call to action`

-Unlike the basic version, the advanced prompt is structured to include as much detail and description as possible.
-It also clearly defines its parameters, instructing the AI to assume the role of a copywriting expert and then write a persuasive product description that meets the conditions outlined at the end.
+This prompt goes beyond simple instruction by explicitly assigning the role of a copywriting expert.
+It defines key elements—features, benefits, emotional appeal, and a call to action—which dramatically shapes the output.
   #### Output
   ![Image Alt](https://github.com/LeonardoAI33/Prompt-Engineer-Framework/blob/main/Images/advance-prompt-print.png?raw=true)

-Brief Analysis: See the difference?
-The response is now much better than the one from the basic prompt.
-We can see that the product description has a more human touch and wasn’t generated in a generic way.
-Plus, the AI created just one description instead of two, in order to prioritize the criteria set out in the advanced prompt.
+**Brief Analysis:** Notice the difference?
+The response is substantially more compelling and tailored to a persuasive tone.
+The AI created a product description that was not just a list of features; it was crafted with a clear understanding of the desired outcome.
+The prompt effectively leverages the AI’s ability to generate a cohesive narrative, and the addition of a call to action further encourages engagement.